“Before the Mission, I was devastated. And since the Mission, I’ve been revived, physically and spiritually.”

 Executive Director

-After 35 years of faithful service that impacted thousands of men and their families, Dave Scott will retire from his position as CEO/ Executive Director of the Market Street Mission on December 31st, 2024.
+After 35 years of faithful service that impacted thousands of men and their families, Dave Scott retired from his position as CEO/ Executive Director of the Market Street Mission on December 31st, 2024.
 The Board, staff & alumni are grateful for Dave’s wise and visionary leadership.
 We could not be more thankful for the ways Dave led and shaped this ministry through his extensive experience in counseling and ministry to not only serve our neighbors in need, but also to lead them to the hope of the Gospel and the transformative love of Jesus.

 Thank you, Dave, for your incredible achievements and legacy of meritorious service to the Lord and our community!